Pompi2503/principles-of-data-analyticss/README.md

 - In this task, we will be using Seaborn to perform an exploratory analysis of variables in Iris dataset and how they vary for different target class (species).
 - We are using Pairplot chart from seaborn library to depict relationship between different features in the class.
-Pairplot will show histogram for each feature as in petal lenght, width etc. It shows scatter plot when we are analyzing diffrent features as petal lenght vs width or sepal width vs lenght.
+Pairplot will show histogram for each feature as in petal lenght, width etc to depict if the data shows normal distribution, or it is skewed or outlier.
+- It shows scatter plot when we are analyzing diffrent features as petal lenght vs width or sepal width vs lenght.
 It also shows different points in the plot to identify which target class (species), they belong to.
 - For Iris datset, with 4 features, pairplot will show 16 plots based on (4*4).